Company Compliances made easy

 Directors refer to the part of the collective body known as the Board of Directors, that is responsible for controlling, managing and directing the affairs of a company.
-Directors are considered the trustees of company’s property and money, and they also act as the agents in transactions which are entered into by them on behalf of the company.
+Directors are considered the trustees of the company’s property and money, and they also act as the agents in transactions that are entered into by them on behalf of the company.

-Directors are expected to perform their duties and obligations as a rationally diligent person with skill, knowledge, and experience as the person carrying out functions of a director and of that himself.
+Directors are expected to perform their duties and obligations as rationally diligent persons with skill, knowledge, and experience as the person carrying out functions of a director and of that himself.

 As per the law, every company needs to appoint a director who has been in India and stayed for not less than 182 days in a previous calendar year.

 Independent directors are non-executive directors of a company and help the company to improve corporate credibility and enhance the governance standards.
 In other words, an independent director is a non-executive director without a relationship with a company which might influence the independence of his judgment.

 The tenure of the Independent directors the hall up to 5 consecutive years; however, they shall be entitled to reappointment by passing a special resolution with the disclosure in the Board’s report.
 Following companies need to appoint at the least two independent directors:

 A listed company, could upon the notice of a minimum of 1000 small shareholders or 10% of the total number of the small shareholder, whichever is lower, shall have a director which would be elected by small shareholders.